summeraz/mbuild/docs/installation.rst

     $ conda update conda anaconda

-mBuild can be installed from the `mosdef` channel.
-The `omnia` channel should also be specified for installation of dependencies.
+mBuild can be installed from the ``mosdef`` channel.
+The ``omnia`` and ``conda-forge`` channels should also be specified for installation of dependencies.

 ::

-    $ conda install -c omnia -c mosdef mbuild
+    $ conda install -c conda-forge -c omnia -c mosdef mbuild

 Alternatively you can add all the required channels to your ``.condarc`` after which you can simply install without specifying the channels::

+    $ conda config --add channels mosdef
     $ conda config --add channels omnia
-    $ conda config --add channels mosdef
+    $ conda config --add channels conda-forge
     $ conda install mbuild

 .. note::